 One of the most amazing Architectural and historical Landmarks of Strasbourg is the Palace of Rohan.
 It’s located on the bank of the River.
 It used to be a former residency of Bishops and Cardinals.
 Now, it’s the home of three of Strasbourg’s most important Museums.

-La Petite District:
+La Petite France:

 They had planned to raise the level of III at the time of siege and flood the lands to the south and prevent the invaders to enter.